• Access

 Screenshot of features used to make a heart shaped card in Cricut Designs Space

-Blue squares will show you were the features will be using next are located
+Blue squares will show you where the features will be used next.

 Step 1 – Add text